TZstatsADS/fall2019-proj3-sec2--grp10/README.md

 	+ Jin, Jie jj2972
 	+ Huang, Yian yh3127

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+The original data set consists of 7 simple emotions and 15 complex emotions for classification.
+The train data set contains 2000 elememts with 6007 features.
+6006 of the features indicate the distance between different fiducial points.
+The 6007th feature is the numeric labels feature, where the different facial expression are represented by the 1:22.
+The test data set contains 500 elements with 6007 features.

+Our group process the feature selection with Rfe method and train set method.

+Our group decides to fit gbm, random forest, xgboost models and select the model with best performance.
+The baseline gbm model turns to have accuracy rate: 43.8%.
+Our group improve the accuracy performance with the random forest model and fit the random forest model with 600 trees.
+The accuracy for the random forest model is 46.6%.
+The xgboost model evidently underperformed the baseline model.
+Therefore, our group select the random forest model as the improved model.

 **Contribution statement**: